ChrisPenner/old-forgotten-blog/content/posts/vim-vs-emacs.md

 Emacs has **strong** extensibility in the way of plugins and sheer Lisp hackability.
 If there's something you want to do, you can probably find an Emacs plugin to help you do it, or build one yourself.
-Beware customization however, as you'll need to learn trace amounts of eLisp to do even simple things like change key-mappings (though once you get the hang of it it's adaptable and sensible).
+You'll need to learn a bit of eLisp to do accomplish anything, but it makes sense and comes with a lot of power once you get used to it.
+Though honestly in most cases whichever functionality you require is probably already a part of some plugin in the repository.

 ## Vim

 First off, Vim is a modal editor, that is to say that keys on your keyboard will do different things depending on which state the editor is in.
-This is both it's weakest strongest and point.
+This is both its weakest and strongest point.
 Most user interface designers will tell you that modes should be avoided whenever possible, consult the insightful [Aza Raskin](http://www.azarask.in/blog/post/is_visual_feedback_enough_why_modes_kill/) for further study.
 However, in this case the modes are central to the whole